 How does causal reasoning operate in the domain of engineering?
-Though engineering in particular and design in general centers around the prediction of how a design, process, or software program will actually function in the physical world, I was unable to locate any research on causality in the context of engineering.
+Engineering in particular and design in general centers around the prediction (Jonassen & Ionas, 2008) of how a design, process, or software program will actually function in the physical world.
+While extant casual reasoning research does address prediction, an important component of engineering, , I was unable to locate any research on causality or prediction in the specific context of engineering.

 Casual reasoning research typically centers on a posteriori evaluation of data to determine causes.
 However, in engineers make a priori predictions of the performance of their designed systems.
 The predictions may be augmented with simulations, models, and prototypes.
-In the context of LEGO robotics, students would normally be expected to design and then build with a prediction of performance in mind and then subsequently evaluate the actual performance of their system.
+In the context of LEGO robotics, students are expected to design and then build with a prediction of performance in mind and then subsequently evaluate the actual performance of their system.
 Since prediction is usually associated with science, I use the term mental projection to describe this cognitive skill in the domain of engineering.
 As will be shown, the ability to mentally project the impact of design decisions turned out to be an important difference between the second and sixth grade students.